A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 As an alternative to using mosquito repellent, you can also wear long-sleeved tops and loose linen pants.

-Bring hiking boots / water shoes if you plan to do outdoor activities.
+Hiking boots / water shoes if you plan to do outdoor activities.

 If you have one that serves as both, even better.
 Having some sort of protection from the many rocky shores as well as decent traction on muddy trails and wet rocks on hikes is very crucial for outdoor adventures in Hawaii.